smikhalevski/doubter/README.md

 });
 // ⮕ Shape<number>

-shape.parse(10);
+shape1.parse(10);
 // ⮕ 10

-shape.parse(3);
+shape1.parse(3);
 // ❌ ValidationError: kaputs at /
 ```

 A check callback receives an input value and returns a partial issue or an array of partial issues if the value is
 invalid.

-Check callbacks can safely throw a `ValidationError` to notify Doubter that parsing issues occurred.
-While this has the
+> **Note**&ensp; Check callbacks can safely throw a `ValidationError` to notify Doubter that parsing issues occurred.
-same effect as returning an array of issues, it is recommended to throw a `ValidationError` as the last resort since
+> While this has the same effect as returning an array of issues, it is recommended to throw a `ValidationError` as the
-catching errors has a high performance penalty.
+> last resort since catching errors has a high performance penalty.

 If value is valid, a check callback must return `null` or `undefined`.